dlion/dryrun/_posts/2013-03-20-how-to-change-theme-workflowy.md

 ---
-title: "Workflowy, how to change a theme with an hack"
+title: Workflowy, how to change a theme with an hack
-description: "I was advised about a nice site that allows to organize my thoughts using many hierarchical lists, every programmer should try it!"
+description: I was advised about a nice site that allows to organize my thoughts using many hierarchical lists, every programmer should try it!
 tags:
-  - Past
-  - Programming
-  - Hacking
+- security
-  - Security
+- tutorials
 cover: "/assets/images/covers/mrobot.png"
 ---

 I was advised about a nice site that allows to organize my thoughts using many hierarchical lists, every programmer should try it!